ThanhKien00/java-journey/Chapter 1/A-Glorious-History-of-Java.md

   Java platform.
 These static images begin quicker and use less memory, similar to the languages that compile to machine code.

+Additionally, snapshot-based approaches are being explored to further optimize startup times.
+Snapshots allow Java applications to resume from a saved state, avoiding the need to start from scratch:

+- **Project CraC** proposes adding checkpoint/restore functionality to the JVM.
+This enables programs to resume execution from a previously saved state, significantly speeding up startup.
+- Cloud platforms like **AWS Lambda’s Snap Start** leverage snapshots to launch Java applications in the cloud.
+By starting Lambda functions from a pre-saved state, Snap Start drastically reduces startup latency for serverless Java applications.

-### How today's Java supports efficient concurrency
+### Efficient Java Concurrency

 Java's thread-based model was complex and less efficient for concurrent programming.
 This was especially noticeable compared to the simpler, more efficient models offered by languages like Go. **Project Loom** is a new response to the old need for better handling of many tasks simultaneously.
 It introduces Virtual Threads (these are like lightweight thread), looked after by the JVM.
-This makes concurrency programming easier and more effective.
 With this approach, the system can manage lots of tasks happening at the same time, even reaching millions.

-### Modern Java’s Efficient Garbage Collection
+### Modern Java Garbage Collection

+Java's Garbage Collection, while automatic, has historically been prone to "stop-the-world" pauses, making it an unsuitable platform for interactive systems and causing problems for systems that require stable, low-latency.

+New Garbage Collectors, such as **Shenandoah** and **ZGC**, have been introduced in Java, which aim to reduce pauses by performing most of their garbage collecting work concurrently with Java threads.

+### Improved Java Memory

+Java applications typically consume more memory for several reasons, including the additional memory required by the garbage collector to function and the inherent overhead associated with Java objects.

+Initiatives like **Project Lilliput** and **Project Valhalla** aim to minimizing object memory overhead and introducing value types, making Java applications more memory-efficient.

+👉 In conclusion, Java and its ecosystem continue to be pivotal for contemporary business success.
+Java remains the first choice for creating enterprise applications, despite the availability of other frameworks.
+It's time for you to pick up some idea and make it come true with Java ✨.

 ## References